treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 Download the [latest treehouses image](http://download.treehouses.io/) to your computer, and flash it onto your microSD card using [balenaEtcher](https://etcher.io).

 ## Mount the **/boot/** directory for editing
 Based on your current running system, we will locate the **/boot** directory.
-I am using linux system, so I would type the following command to mount your boot partition.
+I am using Linux system, so I would type the following command to mount your boot partition.

 - In Linux
 `lsblk -f`